 Now depending on what kind of climate you live in it is difficult to say what to bring with you.
 At the moment it is really cold here in Ulsan.
 I mean makes-your-eyes-water-if-you-walk-too-fast kinda cold!!
 By nature I'm usually a warm person, the cold doesn't bother me that much but I go out in my Uggs, coat, thick woolley hat, snood and gloves and I'm STILL cold!
 It's -4°C here at the moment and it's supposed to get colder :((

 Ok so practical things: gentlemen I think you will be ok whatever you bring, although the men tend towards tight skinny jeans (from what I've seen anyway) so perhaps bring some jeans as a starting point.
+Also men's deodorant is none existent, so be sure to bring some with you.
+Shaving cream, razors etc are all fine as the men here are big on appearance :))

 Women.....BRING BRAS!
 Unless you have little cupcakes you are not going to find any that fit you out here!!
 Trust me!
+That means anything bigger than a C cup is impossible to find!

 The only things I wish I had brought with me are things to put in my apartment to make it feel more homey, things like photos and fairy lights (because it's Christmas nearly now and they're expensive out here), gravy and chicken seasoning (it's either spicy or totally bland here), then practical things like more pharmaceuticals like paracetamol, you can get them here but they're not the cheapest.
 Otherwise near enough everything you can get out here.
 There's a supermarket out here called Home Plus+ which is the same as Tesco in England (they have Tesco products and clothing) so most stuff you can buy out here.
-Be warned that shampoo, conditioner, shower gel etc is probably the most expensive thing you'll have to buy, they're about 10,000 Won each (about £5).
+Some cities also have Costco too :)) Be warned that shampoo, conditioner, shower gel etc is probably the most expensive thing you'll have to buy, they're about 10,000 Won each (about £5).

 Bring lots of adaptors too!
-It's a European plug (two pin) here.
+It's a European plug (two round pins) here.
 I bought a haridryer and straighteners that already had a two pin plug so the only thing I needed an adaptor for was my laptop and alarm clock :D Ladies, Toni & Guy so really good electricals, that's where both of mine are from!

 Oh!
 I also bought bed sheets!
 Now I only brought them because i heard that they aren't easy to come by.
 Maybe in smaller cities but Home Plus+ have loads of them so I nedn't have bothered but then again it's more comforting to have home stuff, you'd be surprised how weird it feels living in an apartment that doesn't feel like it's your home!